shnurkovoleksandr-hash/quantapilot/docs/70_runbook.md

 - **Database unavailable.** If PostgreSQL is unreachable, n8n will fail to record run state.
 Restore the database from backups and restart n8n.
 Ensure `pg_cron` jobs are running to clean up old logs.
 - **n8n crash.** Restart n8n.
 Because run state is stored externally, crashed runs can be resumed.
 Investigate logs in `packages/diagnostics` for root cause.
 - **Budget exceeded.** When token or cost budgets are exceeded, the run pauses.
 Operators can increase budgets or cancel the run.
 Budget changes should be recorded in an ADR.
-- **Secrets compromised.** Rotate compromised secrets immediately.
+- **Secrets compromised.** Rotate compromised secrets immediately using the dual-secret rotation process documented in `ops/security/secrets-rotation.md`.
 Update the encrypted secrets file using `sops` and re‑deploy.
 Review access logs and revoke affected tokens.

 For any incident not covered here, consult the project’s ADRs and open an issue.
 The ADR log serves as the canonical record of past decisions and rationales.